What is ‘backbilling’?

 Your supplier can’t ask to be paid for unbilled energy used more than 12 months ago, if you haven’t been accurately charged for this usage before.
 Suppliers must make these protections clear in their terms and conditions.

 Our backbilling rules apply to both domestic and microbusiness customers.
-The protection for microbusiness consumers will come into force in November 2018.

 If you think your supplier isn't applying the backbilling rules